ronyginosar/TamaProject/README.txt

-Adi Yehezkeli	300203791
-Naama Glauber	312513583
-Ariel Bruce	332668854
-Rony Ginosar	203810221

 EXECUTION NOTE:
-install Flask (link bellow), then run from the command line ìpython server.pyî under the TAMA48 folder.
-The commandline should show: ì Running on http://0.0.0.0:8080/ Restarting with statî .
+install Flask (link bellow), then run from the command line ‚Äúpython server.py‚Äù under the TAMA48 folder.
+The commandline should show: ‚Äú Running on http://0.0.0.0:8080/ Restarting with stat‚Äù .
 Open your browser and paste the url that is written in your command line.
 Your browser should do the rest :)

 'Flask' INSTALLATION LINK: